imlargo/gmgo/README.md

 # gmgo - Gmail Go Client

-GMGO is a robust and easy-to-use Go library designed for sending emails via the Gmail API.
+gmgo is a robust and easy-to-use Go library designed for sending emails via the Gmail API.
 It simplifies sending plain text, HTML emails, and handling attachments seamlessly.

 ## Features